mitre/heimdall_tools_action/README.md

 ## Example

 Below is an example action.
-The idea is that a previous action would have generated the Nikto output (in this case, `nikto.json`) and the Heimdall Tools action will follow up and convert `nikto.json` to `heimdall_nikto` in HDF for use with Heimdall Enterprise server or Heimdall Lite.
+The idea is that a previous action would have generated the Nikto output (in this case, `nikto.json`) and the Heimdall Tools action will follow up and convert `nikto.json` to `heimdall_nikto.json` in HDF for use with Heimdall Enterprise server or Heimdall Lite.

 ```
 on: [push]